mehmetmisset/demo-analytic-data-platform/articles/article-1-data-ingestion-transformation-requirements.md

 <p style="text-align: center; backcolor: gray;"><i>
     "Simplicity is the key to scalability,<br>
     complex logic where everything is done all at once because it can (or is demanded)<br>
-    is not scalable, repeatable and often difficult to explain (on a later stage), <br>
+    is not scalable, repeatable and often difficult to explain (in a later stage), <br>
     let alone knowledge wise transferable to new engineers."
 </i></p>